-This tip is subjective; guess where one lives or how one cope with the heat would be a significant factor.
+This tip is subjective; where one lives or how one copes with the heat would be a significant factor.
 But surely you can do without AC for those last few minutes just before you reach your destination.

-Make a habit of turning the AC off when your destination is within sight, at least.
+Make a habit of turning the AC off when your destination is within sight.

 17- Park in the Shade

 This may sound strange to you, but gasoline REALLY does evaporate even as it is trapped safely inside your gas tank.